 - Many victims try to cover up the abuse.
 You need to be aware of the indicators that could be a possible hint for abuse.

 - Sometimes, victims express conflicting feelings about their partner and their situation (guilt vs. anger; hope vs. despair; love vs. fear).
 Let the victim know that having these conflicting feelings is common (normal).
 But, at the same time, you should stress that violence is not okay, and it is not okay to live in constant fear of being attacked or hurt.
 Even if the victim presents reasons for her/his staying with the offender, when fear is present it means the relationship isn’t healthy.

 - Without judging, tell the victim that her/his situation is dangerous, and that you’re concerned for her/his safety.

-Why police officers get frustrated when working in/with DV cases
+Why police officers get frustrated when working in/with domestic violence cases

-- Slowness of the judicial apparatus when dealing with DV cases (e.g. the time lag between police procedures and the final judicial decision)
+- Slowness of the judicial apparatus when dealing with domestic violence cases (e.g., the time lag between police procedures and the final judicial decision)

 - Lack of competences or resources of the police

-- Generational differences between younger and older police officers impacting frontline response to DV calls
+- Generational differences between younger and older police officers impacting frontline response to domestic violence calls

 How to talk to a victim